Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 The default parameters of ContikiMAC and X-MAC have been used.
 All protocols use a wake-up interval of 125ms (default value within Contiki).
 X-MAC uses the default 5\% duty cycle (as specified in Contiki).
 Due to the \emph{fast sleep optimization} the duty-cycle of ContikiMAC is ``dynamic" and therefore cannot be specified.
 Table~\ref{tab:cfg} summarizes the different parameters used.

 The configuration of both protocols has also been modified as follows.
 The number of CCAs used by the ContikiMAC collision avoidance mechanism has been changed from 6 to 2.
-This is enough to detect a transmission given a packet interval of $T_i=0.4ms$ and an interval between two CCAs equal to $T_c=0.5ms$.
+This is enough to satisfy the constraint $T_i < T_c$.
 Using more than two CCAs would result in an increase of latency without any benefits.

 The X-MAC \emph{streaming} mode and its counterpart in ContikiMAC, called \emph{burst} mode, have both been disabled.
 This allows to focus only on standard transmissions and ignore the cases where the destination is already awake after the reception of a previous packet in the same data flow.